deadlysyn/blog/_posts/2018-01-20-idea-to-app-part-2.md

 This lets us `make build` to build an image from our `Dockerfile`, and `make run` to bring up our app in the container on our machine.
 Note how we use `-p` to map port 3000 on our machine to port 3000 in the container.
 This means you can browse `localhost:3000` to access the application during development.

 `IP=0.0.0.0` just gets the application listening on all available network interfaces (if you simply bind to `127.0.0.1` aka _loopback_, you won't be able to access the application from outside the container).  `API_KEY` deserves more explanation, but I want to save that for _Part 3: Backend and APIs_ so we don't muddy the waters too much here.
-The big takeaway for now is that you can pass environment variables (defined in your shell when running Docker) into the container to control application behavior.
+The big takeaway for now is that you can pass environment variables (defined in your shell when running [Docker](https://www.docker.com/docker-community)) into the container to control application behavior.

-The `--rm` avoids leaving old versions of our container around (we want to rebuild each time we make a change), and `-v` maps our current directory into the container's `/app` we created in the Dockerfile.
+The `--rm` avoids leaving old versions of our container around (we want to rebuild each time we make a change), and `-v` maps our current directory into the container's `/app` we created in the `Dockerfile`.

 The last piece of this puzzle is understanding the _start command_ in our `package.json`.
 Let's look at that: